 Mathew meanwhile contributed regular pieces to local alt-weekly The Ink and its publisher the Kansas City Star, for which he created a weekly foodie column called "Kitchen Convo."
 Mathew guest lectured at the University of Kansas, establishing lasting friendships with faculty and local luminaries such as filmmaker/author/critic Jon Niccum, with whom Mathew worked on various projects including a commissioned screenplay adaptation of a successful play whose film is currently going into pre-production.

 It was also in Lawrence that Mathew met his future wife Becky at the nation's finest dive bar (pictured above), the Bottleneck.
 The two left together for Baltimore when Mathew was invited to become the senior reporter for the Baltimore Jewish Times, the oldest Jewish newspaper in the country (est. 1919).

 Never one to sit still for long, while in Baltimore, Mathew coordinated work with his team members around the country on his feature documentary about Marc Summers On Your Marc.
-The first iteration was completed and briefly screened through a national "sneak preview" tour in October 2017 (which Mathew produced/managed, traveling alongside Summers and other special guests.
+In partnership with Alamo Drafthouse Cinema, the film was successfully screened over the course of a national tour in October 2017, which Mathew produced/managed, traveling alongside Summers and other special guests.
 The screening events received both standing ovations from thousands of fans as well as laudatory press from the likes of People Magazine and other print, online, radio and TV media outlets throughout the country.

-Mathew was meanwhile developing and co-authoring Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons (with series writer/producer Mike Reiss; foreword by Judd Apatow).
+Mathew was all the while developing and co-authoring Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons (with series writer/producer Mike Reiss; foreword by Judd Apatow).
 The book would later be published by Dey Street, an imprint of Harper Collins, in June 2018.